Carrollton, Georgia: Parks and recreation

 Several parks are located in Carrollton such as Longview Park, Knox Park and Castle Playground.
-John Tanner State Park, which is 6 mi west of the city, has a lake with a beach and swimming area, walking or running track, and camp grounds.
+John Tanner Park, which is 6 mi west of the city, has a lake with a beach and swimming area, walking or running track, and camp grounds.

 The Carrollton Greenbelt is the largest paved loop in the state of Georgia.
 It is 18 miles long and is used for walking and bicycling.
 The trail goes all around Carrollton and has "trailheads" at Laura's Park at Hays Mill, Old-Newnan Road, Lakeshore Park, and more.

 East Carrollton Park is located near Lake Carroll.